kidfearless/SboxQuirks/README.md

 Only clients can process `Input.GetKeyWithBinding`, specifically client commands and client menus

 Custom input commands from sm are essentially impossible in S&box.
 You are forced to use the `Input` class to check the state of key presses within the `Simulate` override.

+## [Movement]
+Movement vectors are no longer on a scale of -450 to 450.
+Instead are in a scale of -1 to 1.

+Angles are no longer stored as a QAngle/Vector3 but instead are now a Quaternion/Rotation object.
+You can use `EyeRot.Angles();` to access them as an angle and the `Rotation.From( myAngle );` to assign the rotation back.